feldman4/skittle-sheets/README.md

-**skittle-sheets** lets you describe plate-based experiments in a spreadsheet format that's human- and machine-readable.
-It integrates with Google Sheets for collaborative design-of-experiment.
+The skittle sheet is a human- and machine-friendly format for designing plate-based experiments.
+This package exports skittle sheets from Google Sheets or local files to "long-form" tables for easy downstream use (e.g., notebook analysis or input to a database).

 # Format and examples